 The temperature in her bedroom should be around 18°C (65°F).
 This may all sound obvious, but it's easy to forget these simple things when you're feeling stressed.

 They're tiredIf she's tired she should just go to sleep, right?

 Well she would if she could, but young babies often need a bit of extra help getting off to sleep.
-Cuddling, rocking, stroking and singing can all help calm her down.
+Try cuddling, rocking, stroking and singing to help calm her down, and if non of that works there are some brilliant 'baby sleep tricks' out there which you can try.
 Don't worry about 'spoiling her'.
 The vast majority of experts now agree that you can't spoil a newborn baby by cuddling and comforting them.